 Many restaurants will be closed on January 1st, so you may have to settle for chain restaurant fare (like Jamie’s Italian or Nando’s) for hangover sustenance.

 Edinburgh’s Christmas Markets are open on New Year’s Day and there’s a range of food stalls (raclette!) to choose from.

 If you’re struggling to find accommodations in Edinburgh, consider staying in nearby cities like Glasgow, Stirling, or Dundee.
 CityLink will be running late-night bus services on New Year’s Eve (and January 1st) from Edinburgh to a number of cities.
 Tickets must be purchased in advance.

 Exploring Edinburgh and beyond

-Edinburgh is easily walkable, and many of its best sights – like Calton Hill and Arthur’s Seat – are free.
-Check out a few of my favourite spots in this post.
+Edinburgh is easily walkable, and many of its best sights – like Calton Hill and Arthur’s Seat – are free to visit.

 If you want to get out of the city, head north to the Highlands.
 Take a scenic drive through stunning Glencoe or discover the magic of Skye.
 Haggis Adventures and Rabbies offer one-day and multi-day tours if you’re limited on time or you don’t want to drive.

 Have you been to Edinburgh for Hogmanay?
 Where’s your favourite place to celebrate New Year’s Eve?